openupm/openupm/docs/docs/adding-upm-package.md

 For monorepos, multiple package submissions are required.
 You need submit packages one by one to the OpenUPM platform.
 Then there're two cases,
 - If you make a single Github release for each new version, it will just works.
 Our build pipelines will treat each package submission separately, and locate the relevant package.json to process.
 - If you make separate GitHub releases for each new version, you need use a git tag prefix for each package. i.e `com.namespace.bar/1.0.0` and `com.namespace.foo/1.0.0`.
 Then fill the `gitTagPrefix` field of the package YAML file. i.e package `com.namespace.bar` should have `gitTagPrefix: "com.namespace.bar/"`, to avoid wasting resources of build pipelines.

+### Handling Custom Build-Pipelines

+OpenUPM doesn't support custom build-pipelines.
+As a workaround, we suggest leaving the work to CI like GitHub Actions.

+- For minimal customizations like moving the sample folder, you can build the content into a upm branch (a build branch), then tag the upm branch as a versioned Git tag for OpenUPM to consume.
+- For deeper customizations like building DLLS you can push build content into another (build) repository, then submit that build repository to OpenUPM.